 Notable Representations, Key Contacts

-Drawing on best-in-class corporate governance, intellectual property, and technology practices, among others, Weil is uniquely qualified to work strategically with each of the critical players with responsibility for oversight of a company’s cybersecurity and data risks.
-Whether counseling the Board with respect to the company’s Cyber Incident Response Plan, working with the General Counsel to mobilize a data breach response, or teaming with the Chief Technology and Chief Information Officers to conduct a privacy audit of the company’s vendors, we have the capabilities necessary to provide companies with tailored or full-service primary advice, and maintain the continuity of their operations amidst evolving cyber-threats and a complex regulatory landscape.
+Drawing on best-in-class corporate governance, intellectual property and technology practices, among others, Weil is uniquely qualified to work strategically with each of the critical players with responsibility for oversight of a company’s cybersecurity and data risks.
+Whether counseling the Board with respect to the company’s Cyber Incident Response Plan, working with the General Counsel to mobilize a data breach response or teaming with the Chief Technology and Chief Information Officers to conduct a privacy audit of the company’s vendors, we have the capabilities necessary to provide companies with tailored or full-service primary advice, while maintaining the continuity of their operations amidst evolving cyber-threats and a complex regulatory landscape.